Camp Barentz in Svalbard: Is an Arctic Wilderness Evening Worth It?

 There are so many unique experiences in Svalbard, and I have done nearly all of them at one point or another.
 While many are for adventurers, the Arctic Wilderness Evening at Camp Barentz in Svalbard is for everyone!

-- Arctic wilderness evening at Camp Barentz (covered below!)
+- Arctic wilderness evening at Camp Barentz (reviewed below; loved it!)

-- Snowmobile to the land of the polar bear (Feb-May option)
+- Snowmobile to the land of the polar bear (Feb-May; my favorite winter tour)

 - Coal Minerʻs Cabins (budget option- further from town)